New-build activity increased in nine out of 12 regions across the UK, says warranty provider, the NHBC.

 "There is still a way to go before we are building the levels of new homes that were seen before the economic downturn, but 2015 represents consolidation on the growth seen over the last three years."

 London still topped the table for the highest number of new home registrations in the UK last year.
 Although this activity in the capital was down 9% on 2014, it was still the third highest number of registrations on record.
+House builders and developers active in the city include Mount Anvil, Barratt Homes and Telford Homes.

 Meanwhile, Yorkshire and the Humber saw a drop of 13% and Wales fell marginally by 2%.